AbbyEeninkwinkel/host_probe/README.md

 ```
 chmod u+x host_probe.sh
 ```
-Create a file (or edit) hosts.txt with you targets of investigation. <br>
+Create a file (or edit) hosts.txt with your targets of investigation. <br>
 Should look like:
 ```
 Mycoolserver1.test.com